projektwahl/projektwahl-lit/docs/ATTACK_SURFACE_WITH_SYSTEMD_HARDENING.md

 ## Login Hash Calculation DOS

 Many login requests probably cause severe memory and cpu pressure as argon2id is compute intensive.
 Maybe we should ratelimit it.
+This would also be a password bruteforce.

+Actually I didn't manage to achieve much with the following instructions.

 ```bash
 sudo apt install apache2-utils -y